 - People who just don’t feel like eating breakfast.

 Notice what I said at the first dot, that skipping breakfast can be a great weight loss strategy.
 Actually, Intermittent Fasting (IF) works perfectly for those wanting to lose weight and who can afford a fasted state for more than 12 hours.
 My friend Horea shared his experience with Intermittent Fasting and I recommend to you, read his article.

 However, my recommendations for today apply to those who can’t or shouldn’t skip breakfast at all because is either counter-productive or dangerous for their well-being.

-An individual doesn’t need physical activity to stay lean or to control their own bodyfat percentage to an optimal level.
+An individual doesn’t need physical activity to stay lean or to control their own body fat percentage to an optimal level.
 If the metabolism is working pretty much okay, then it all comes down to how well they can control their own appetite.
-Don’t get me wrong, but sometimes even if the main meals (breakfast, lunch and dinner) are well portioned is very easy to exceed the required calorific intake for a day by eating the wrong snacks.
-The most vulnerable people here are the ones involved into office jobs who are deprived of any physical and sustainable sports activity.
+Don’t get me wrong, but sometimes even if the main meals (breakfast, lunch, and dinner) are well portioned is very easy to exceed the required calorific intake for a day by eating the wrong snacks.
+The most vulnerable people here are the ones involved in office jobs who are deprived of any physical and sustainable sports activity.

 A slow metabolism or an unbalanced metabolism can be kept under control by eating clean and knowing what you eat anytime and anywhere.
 No one can do that without reading some basics of nutrition.
 For anyone else is just mathematics:

 - More IN than OUT over time = weight gain